-As far as creating additional education choices, we have added a handful of new programs (dedicated Montessori school, school expansions to include K-8 and 7-12 school models, a New Tech Network high school model, Summit learning schools, a Spanish language immersion program and inclusion of two charter schools with a third school opening in Fall 2020) to offer a portfolio of options to the families of Spokane.
+As far as creating additional education choices, we have added a handful of new programs (dedicated Montessori school, school expansions to include K-8 and 7-12 school models, a New Tech Network high school model, Summit learning schools, a Spanish language immersion program and inclusion of two charter schools) to offer a portfolio of options to the families of Spokane.
 We've strengthened our understanding of quality charter authorizing by participating in professional development trainings, and by partnering with NACSA and the Washington Charter Schools Association (WA Charters) to create a collaborative spirit with charter operators.
 We have invested in the Charter Tools monitoring system as a method for monitoring the progress of each of our charter schools.
 Our district has utilized grant and statutory authorizer fee to support the authorization process and will continue to do so as we fulfill our responsibilities for oversight.